dlxfox/auto_star/README.md

 # Auto Star Papers 📚⭐

-Automatically star GitHub repositories from a CSV file containing research papers and their associated code repositories.

-## 🎯 What This Does

 This tool reads a CSV file containing research papers and automatically stars their associated GitHub repositories on your GitHub account.
 It's perfect for:

 - Academic researchers who want to keep track of interesting papers